-Codeine may be prescribed in the form of cough syrup to those who are struggling with cold and flu symptoms or in pill form for pain management.
+Cough syrup containing codeine are often prescribed to those who struggle with cold and flu symptoms.It is also often prescribed in pill form for pain management.
 Though cough syrup containing codeine is rarely sold on the street, the pills are not hard to access on the black market.

 - Appear more peaceful and content than usual (e.g., sedated)

 - Be fatigued